hgardne4/Apollo/README.txt

 	. venv/bin/activate

+Before we continue, make sure to install flask (and corresponding elements of flask) in this folder, complete this with the following command:

+        pip3 install flask flask-sqlalchemy flask-login

-Lastly we need to initialize flask to our python file through the following command:
+Lastly, we need to initialize flask to our python file through the following command:

-	export FLASK_APP=__init__.py
+	export FLASK_APP=src

 Now we can run the program by executing: